-The pituitary gland is a small gland located near lower part of the brain.
-This gland is often referred to as the “master gland” because it releases hormones that affect many bodily functions.
-The pituitary gland is controlled by the hypothalamus, a small structure which is part of the brain that is connected to the pituitary gland.
+The pituitary gland is a small gland located near the brain.
+This gland is often referred to as the “master endocrine gland” because it releases hormones that affect many bodily functions.
+The pituitary gland is controlled by the hypothalamus, a small structure also near the brain that is connected to the pituitary gland.

 Anterior pituitary lobe hormones

-Thyroid stimulating hormone (TSH) stimulates the thyroid gland, which helps regulate the body’s metabolism
+Thyroid stimulating hormone (TSH) stimulates the thyroid gland, which helps regulate the body’s metabolism.

-Lipotropin stimulates the movement of fat from the body to the bloodstream
+Lipotropin stimulates the movement of fat from the body to the bloodstream.

-Melanocyte stimulating hormone (MSH) regulates the production of melanin, the pigment in skin
+Melanocyte stimulating hormone (MSH) regulates the production of melanin, the pigment in skin.

 Posterior pituitary lobe hormones

 Oxytocin stimulates contraction of the uterus during childbirth and the flow of milk during breastfeeding.

-Antidiuretic hormone, also known as vasopressin, increases reabsorption of water by the kidneys and allows a person to stay hydrated
+Antidiuretic hormone, also known as vasopressin, increases reabsorption of water by the kidneys and allows a person to stay hydrated.

 Tumors in the pituitary gland

-Cancer begins when healthy cells change and grow uncontrollably, forming a mass called a tumor.
+A tumor begins when healthy cells change and grow out of control, forming a mass called a tumor.
 A pituitary gland tumor can be cancerous or benign.
-A cancerous tumor is malignant, meaning it can grow and spread beyond the pituitary gland.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

-However, a tumor in this gland can be very serious because a pituitary gland that does not work can cause problems with other glands and other organ systems.
-This is because the tumor starts in cells that make hormones, so the tumor itself can make too many hormones and cause significant problems.
+However, a tumor in this gland can be very serious because a pituitary gland that does not work can cause problems with other organs.
+This is because the tumor starts in cells that make hormones, so the tumor itself can make too many hormones.
 This is called a “functional” tumor.
 The tumor can also cause the gland to produce too few hormones.
 If the tumor presses on nearby structures, such as the optic nerves in the eye, it can limit a person’s sight.

-The next section in this guide is Statistics and it helps explain how many people are diagnosed with this disease and general survival rates.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Statistics .
+It helps explain how many people are diagnosed with this disease and general survival rates.
+Or, use the menu to choose another section to continue reading this guide.